Detective-Chaff/Static-Site-Generator/README.md

 # Static-Site-Generator

 This project generates html files based on any markdown files located in the project's "content" directory.
+It will inject the generated html into a base template and save it to a public directory that will mirror the content directory file structure.

 It uses a basic markdown parser created from scratch with no 3rd party libraries.
 Currently it only supports basic markdown syntax and does not allow for nested inline markdown elements such as: